pashov/audits/solo/GMD-security-review.md

 ## Severity

 **Likelihood:**
-Low, because at this point it is not likely to add such token pools
+Medium, because even though at this point no such pools are added, it is possible that they are in the future

 **Impact:**
 Medium, because it limits the functionality of the protocol